Thomas C. Hindman: Suspension and transfer request

 On September 29, 1863, Bragg suspended Polk from command for "neglect of duty" and Hindman for "disobedience of the lawful command of his superior officer", with Hindman's charge being related to the McLemore Cove incident.
 Hindman was sent to Atlanta, Georgia, to await further developments.
 Neal and Kremm refer to the suspension as unwarranted and ill-timed and state that the suspensions of Polk and Hindman "in part appear to have been motivated by Bragg's desire to rid his command of some of his critics", although Hindman had not vocally opposed Bragg.
 After recovering, Hindman began preparing reports and documents to oppose his suspension, and on November 8 asked for a court of inquiry.
-Several of the officers of Bragg's army had sent a petition to Davis in early October and receiving letters from civilians criticizing Bragg's generalship, Davis declared that the suspensions of Hindman and Polk were void and traveled to visit Bragg's army, although Bragg did not initially comply with the declaration.
+Several of the officers of Bragg's army had sent a petition to Davis in early October, and Davis, who had received letters from civilians criticizing Bragg's generalship, declared that the suspensions of Hindman and Polk were void and traveled to visit Bragg's army, although Bragg did not initially comply with the declaration.
 On November 15, wanting to avoid a court of inquiry, Bragg dropped the charges against Hindman and ordered him reinstated, although Hindman was allowed to remain on leave until December 15 while his wife gave birth and recovered from a serious illness.
 Meanwhile, Bragg had been removed from command on November 30; he was replaced by General Joseph E. Johnston on December 27.
 During the reorganization of the army, Hindman temporarily commanded a corps until Major General John Bell Hood arrived to take permanent command; Hood arrived on February 25.

-Over the winter of 1863 to 1864, Hindman began supporting the Confederacy arming slaves, which was highly controversial.
-Cleburne also supported this idea and made a public presentation; the idea was unpopular and was rejected.
+Over the winter of 1863 to 1864, Hindman began supporting the Confederacy arming slaves, a highly controversial option.
+Cleburne made a public presentation in support of the idea, but it was rejected.
 Not wanting to serve under Hood, Hindman requested a transfer to an inspector general or behind-the-lines duty in Florida or southern Georgia before he was replaced.
 With the transfer not having been acted on by February 28, Hindman tendered his resignation.
 He had no real intentions of resigning, but hoped that it would push the Confederate government into transferring him.
 Instead, he was ordered back to his divisional command on March 18.
 His hopes of a transfer or promotion had been blunted by his support for Cleburne's proposal to arm slaves, the hostile Bragg's position as an advisor to Davis, and his continuing unpopularity in the Trans-Mississippi due to his previous actions in Arkansas.
 His resignation was denied on March 23, and Hindman officially resumed commanding his division on April 3.